-As of September 30 2023, the Company was the sole owner of all of the above subsidiaries and held indirect interests in two more companies controlled by TBS EAD.
+As of December 31 2023, the Company was the sole owner of all of the above subsidiaries and held indirect interests in two more companies controlled by TBS EAD.
 All directly and indirectly owned subsidiaries are governed in their respective countries of incorporation.

-As of September 30 2023, all direct subsidiaries except for the recently established TBS Germany carried out active commercial operations.
+As of December 31 2023, all direct subsidiaries had active commercial operations.

-As of September 30 2023, the indirectly owned Telelink BS Staffing EOOD, established with a view to potential cooperation with a leading financial advisory firm, was yet to deploy material business activities, while joint venture Green Border EOOD has exhausted its purpose with the completion of the project it was established for and is not expected to have a material impact on the Group's future results and financial position.
+As of December 31 2023, the indirectly owned Telelink BS Staffing EOOD, established with a view to potential cooperation with a leading financial advisory firm, was yet to deploy material business activities, while joint venture Green Border EOOD has exhausted its purpose with the completion of the project it was established for and is not expected to have a material impact on the Group's future results and financial position.